By supporting parents/carers, the programme aims to improve children’s:

 how the programme supports practitioners, parents and carers with children’s learning

 Our evidence-based Learning Together Programme values and extends what parents/carers already do.
 Using the ORIM framework (Opportunities, Recognition, Interaction, Modelling), it helps strengthen adult-child relationships, building children’s self-esteem and emotional self-regulation.
 The Programme offers key ideas and activities relating to the five strands of child development listed above, that practitioners can share with parents/carers and their children.
 Each strand covers about 15 topics.
 Practitioners (and parents) can choose which and how many topics they want to focus on, depending on local needs and interests.
-Have a look at some examples of topics and their accompanying downloadable resources for practitioners to share with families.
+Follow the link to have a look at some examples of topics and their accompanying downloadable resources for practitioners to share with families.

 formal recognition of parents'/ carers' learning - parent qualifications

 Parents can gain nationally-recognised units based on supporting their child's learning and development.
-These units are based on what parents/carers already do to support their child’s development, and how they have put into practice the knowledge gained while taking part in the Programme.
+These units are based on what parents/carers already do to support their child’s development, and how they have put into practice the knowledge gained while taking part in the Learning Together Programme.
 This builds parental capacity and ‘learner identity’ which research shows makes further progression into volunteering, further learning or work more likely.

 peep antenatal programme

 Learning Together’s sister programme, the Peep Antenatal Programme, supports strong parent-baby bonding and attachment relationships beginning in pregnancy.